Martin Jones (ice hockey): Seattle Kraken

-On July 13, 2022, as a free agent from the Flyers, Jones inked a one-year, $2 million contract with the Seattle Kraken for the season.
+On July 13, 2022, as a free agent from the Flyers, Jones inked a one-year, $2 million contract with the Seattle Kraken for the 2022–23 season.

 Jones would earn his 200th career NHL win on October 21, 2022, against the defending Stanley Cup champion Colorado Avalanche, making one save in his appearance after entering the game in relief after injury to Philipp Grubauer.

 Toronto Maple Leafs

-As a free agent for the third consecutive offseason, Jones was signed to a one-year, $875,000 contract with the Toronto Maple Leafs on August 9, 2023.
+As a free agent for the third consecutive off-season, Jones was signed to a one-year, $875,000 contract with the Toronto Maple Leafs on August 9, 2023.
 He attended the Maple Leafs 2023 training camp, but failed to make the team and was placed on waivers.
 After going unclaimed Jones was assigned to the Maple Leafs AHL affiliate, the Toronto Marlies, to start the 2023–24 season.
 He made his Leafs debut on December 7, 2023, in relief for Joseph Woll after Woll was injured following a save.
 Jones stopped nine of ten shots in relief en route to his first win as a Maple Leaf.

+Coaching career

+On November 28, 2025, Jones was hired to serve as the goaltender coach for the Coquitlam Express of the British Columbia Hockey League (BCHL).

 International play

-Jones was invited to participate in the Canadian junior team's summer camp, and earned a spot on the team as the backup to Jake Allen for the 2010 World Junior Ice Hockey Championships.
-He started one preliminary round game against Slovakia, winning 8–2, and relieved Allen in the gold medal game against the Americans, though Canada lost the game in overtime and ended the tournament with the silver medal.
+Jones was invited to participate in Canada junior team's summer camp, and earned a spot on the team as the backup to Jake Allen for the 2010 World Junior Championships.
+He started one preliminary round game against Slovakia, winning 8–2, and relieved Allen in the gold medal game against the United States, though Canada lost the game in overtime and ended the tournament with the silver medal.